BOARD OF DIRECTORS

 Kelley Shim, Alumni Engagement Coordinator, received a BA in Art History with a minor in Computer and Digital Forensics at USC and graduated from Ryman Arts in 2011.
 She returned to Ryman Arts as the Getty Multicultural Intern in 2015.
 Soon after her internship, as the Exhibitions Coordinator at Ryman Arts, she organized BACK TO SCHOOL at RAWsalt in Laguna Beach and the 25th Anniversary Ryman Arts Alumni Exhibition at Maker City LA.
 Currently, she is actively working to further alumni engagement with the Ryman Arts community.

 Rebecca Tuynman, Education Manager, oversees all Ryman Arts classes and student activities.
-She has 20 years of experience in art education, having worked prior to Ryman Arts in a variety of community organizations, schools, universities, and museums.
+She has over 20 years of experience in art education, having worked prior to Ryman Arts in a variety of community organizations, schools, universities, and museums.
 Rebecca is a graduate of the Community Arts Education Leadership Institute (CAELI), produced by the National Guild for Community Arts Education.
 She earned her MFA in Studio Art from UC Santa Barbara and a BA in History of Art from Bryn Mawr College.
 She has been with Ryman Arts since 2005.

 Kaleeka Bond joined Ryman Arts in Fall 2012.
 She teaches drawing at Saddleback College and Cal State University, Long Beach.
 She is a graduate of Laguna Beach College of Art and Design, where she received both her BA and MFA.
 A Southern California native, she is widely recognized for her exceptional skills in pastel drawing and is known for her large-scale compositions (which she frames herself)!